web3-storage/docs/docs/how-tos/troubleshooting.md

 Depending on the type of URL used to request content from an IPFS HTTP gateway, some web browsers may save downloaded files with generic filenames like `download`, or they may use the CID of the content as the filename.
 See [Setting the filename for downloads via gateways][howto-retrieve-gateway-filenames] in the [Retrieval guide][howto-retrieve] to learn how to work around this issue.

+## The CID returned when uploading doesn't link directly to my file

+By default, the CID returned when uploading files to Web3.Storage will be wrapped in a directory listing in order to preserve the original filename.
+The CID returned by API points to the directory object, which in turn points to the file's content.

+See the [Directory Wrapping section](./store.md#directory-wrapping) of the [Storage guide][howto-store] for more information about working with directory CIDs and instructions on changing the default behavior.

+[howto-store]: ./store.md
 [howto-query]: ./query.md
 [howto-retrieve]: ./retrieve.md
 [howto-retrieve-gateway-filenames]: ./retrieve.md#setting-the-filename-for-downloads-via-gateways